 And from another angle:

-As we begin working on bedrooms in 2018, they’ll add even more drama and impact to the space, but for now they simply add contrast and a luxe vibe.
+As we continue working on bedrooms , they’ll add even more drama and impact to the space, but for now they simply add contrast and a luxe vibe.

 If you’re on the fence on having black doors in your home, just try it on one door to see how you feel about it.
 I know it’s not a choice for every home, but if you want a different look that can fit a myriad of decor styles, then black is a fabulous and timeless choice.